-Present:

-Board Members: Councillor Ian Hudspeth - in the Chair

-Dr Kiren Collison (Vice-Chairman) Lucy Butler Jo Cogswell (in place of Louise Patten) Christine Gore Dominic Hardisty (in place of Stuart Bell) Councillor Steve Harrod District Councillor Andrew McHugh Val Messenger Yvonne Rees Dr Ben Riley Prof George Smith Kate Terroni City Councillor Louise Upton
+Board Members: Councillor Ian Hudspeth - in the Chair Dr Kiren Collison (Vice-Chairman) Lucy Butler Jo Cogswell (in place of Louise Patten) Christine Gore Dominic Hardisty (in place of Stuart Bel Councillor Steve Harrod District Councillor Andrew McHugh Val Messenger Yvonne Rees Dr Ben Riley Prof George Smith Kate Terroni City Councillor Louise Upton 1) Officers: Whole of meeting Julie Dean (Committee Officer, OCC) These notes indicate the outcomes of this meeting and those responsible for taking the agreed action.
+For background documentation please refer to the agenda and supporting papers available on the Council's web site ( www.oxfordshire.gov.uk .)
+If you have a que (julie.dean@oxfordshire.go ry please contact Julie Dean, Tel: vv.uk) 07393 001089 ACTION 1 Welcome by Chairma (Agenda No. 1) an, Councillor lan Hudspeth The Chairman welcomed all to the meeting.

-Officers:

-Whole of meeting Julie Dean (Committee Officer, OCC)

-These notes indicate the outcomes of this meeting and those responsible for taking the agreed action.
-For background documentation please refer to the agenda and supporting papers available on the Council's web site (www.oxfordshire.gov.uk.)

-If you have a query please contact Julie Dean, Tel: 07393 001089 (julie.dean@oxfordshire.gov.uk)

-ACTION

-1 Welcome by Chairman, Councillor lan Hudspeth (Agenda No. 1)

-The Chairman welcomed all to the meeting.

 2 Apologies for Absence and Temporary Appointments (Agenda No. 2) Jo Cogswell attended for Louise Patten, Dominic Hardisty for Stuart Bell and apologies were received from Dr Bruno Holthof, David Radbourne and Councillor Lawrie Stratford.
 Andrea Newman, OCC 3 Declarations of Interest - see guidance note opposite (Agenda No. 3) There were no declarations of interest submitted.
 4 Petitions and Public Address (Agenda No. 4) There were no requests to present a petition or to address the Board.
 5 Notes of Decisions of Last Meetings (Agenda No. 5) The Note of Decisions for the meetings held on 15 November 2018 and 29 January 2019 were approved and signed.
 There were no matters arising.
 Julie Dean, OCC The Work of the Board 6 Draft Joint HWB Strategy 2019-2023 and Performance Framework (Agenda No. 6) Members of the Board had before them for approval the draft Health & Wellbeing Strategy for 2019-2023 and Performance Framework (HWB6).
 The Board was also asked to note the views of stakeholders and to agree the Performance Framework.
 Kate Terroni introduced the draft Strategy pointing out the positive, but challenging feedback received from the public which included a request from the public for involvement in its implementation.
 (Please note, the full report on engagement activity was published immediately following this meeting).
-Comments, questions and responses received from members of the Board included the following: - Professor Smith reiterated his wish for a strategic, long
+Comments, questions and responses received from members of the Board included the following: - Professor Smith reiterated his wish for a strategic, long term vision in the form of a rolling five - year plan, together with an action log to report back outcomes.
+The Chairman responded that this could be considered at a future Board workshop, though the nature of local government funding did not hold long-term certainty or a vision; and